The-Mycelium-Network/webworkbook/content/topics/protocols/index.md

 {{< youtube id="ZghMPWGXexs&ab" title="A video explaining SSL encryption and decryption" >}}

-This is a networking protocol that keeps your internet connection secure and ensures that data being transfered remains private.
-This protocols' main use is securing the connection/communication between your browser and a web server.
+Secure socket layer (SSL) is a networking protocol that keeps your internet connection secure and ensures that the data being transferred remains private.
+This protocol's main use is securing the connection/communication between your browser and a web server.
 It does this by scrambling the data and making it impossible to read to anyone trying to intercept it.
-SSL uses cryptographic keys to encrypt information; a public key encrypts the data and a private key decrypts it (making it readable).
+SSL uses cryptographic keys to encrypt information; a public key encrypts the data, and a private key decrypts it (making it readable).
 An SSL certificate enables websites to move from HTTP to HTTPS.

 **References:**